 If you are a U.S. resident, you may drive a Budget car into Canada.
 However, when you pick up a U.S.-registered vehicle in the U.S., you must advise us that you plan to drive to Canada so that, for insurance purposes, we may issue a Canadian Non-Resident Insurance Card.
 This card, to be kept inside the vehicle, is provided at no cost and it serves as simple documentation that the vehicle is insured in the U.S.

-- Payless is maybe, maybe not but requires a permission slip from the rental station manager and is subject to undisclosed additional requirements.
-We're wary enough of Payless' disclosed requirements, so we can't recommend subjecting oneself to additional rental qualifications!
+Payless: Inconsistency and Payless go hand in hand.
+Don't be surprised to learn that driving across the Canadian border requires a permission slip from the rental station manager and is subject to undisclosed additional requirements.
+We're wary enough of Payless's disclosed requirements, so we can't recommend subjecting oneself to additional rental qualifications.

 Rentals originating in the United States (USA) are not permitted to cross the borders of Canada or Mexico without written authorization from the renting location.
 If permission is granted by the renting location, additional rental qualifications may apply.

 Vehicles rented in the US can be driven throughout the US and Canada.

 Vehicles rented in Canada can be driven throughout Canada and the US.

 Hertz Global Holdings (Dollar, Hertz, and Thrifty): The umbrella company has no corporate-wide published policies.
 Rules vary state-by-state but note that they are published in the rules of the reservation accessible during the booking process.
 (In the case of my home city of Nashville, these are the rules for airport-based rentals:)

 The renter will need to advise the rental counter if they intend to drive into Canada.

 You must have a valid license and rental record.
 Rentals from this city do not require presentation of Liability Protection Letters, Certificates or Stickers at Customs for driving into Canada.